artefactual/atom-docs/user-manual/access-content/browse.rst

    AtoM will reload all search/browse results (i.e. the page will no longer be limited to the selected archival unit).

-4. You can continue to apply further facets and fliters as desired to narrow your results within the selected archival unit.
+4. You can continue to apply further facets and filters as desired to narrow your results within the selected archival unit.

 ..
 SEEALSO::